-Traditionally a harvest festival celebrated in mainland China, Taiwan, Malaysia and Vietnam, the Mid-Autumn Festival falls on 13 September this year.
-The official snack is the mooncake, which is a sweet pastry shared between friends and family during a gathering.
-While mooncakes are traditionally baked with lotus seed or sweet bean paste, many shops have given their creative spin by launching unique flavours and variations.
-We round up our favourites!
+Traditionally a harvest festival celebrated in mainland China, Taiwan, Malaysia and Vietnam, the Mid-Autumn Festival falls on 1 October this year.
+And the festival has its own official snack: the mooncake!
+This sweet pastry is shared between friends and family during gatherings.
+While mooncakes are usually baked with lotus seed or sweet bean paste, many shops have given their creative spin by launching unique flavours and variations.
+We’ve rounded up some of our favourites below.

 Liked this?
 See more stories at our Wine & Dine page!